shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 npm install --save-dev gulp gulp-babel gulp-scss gulp-jade
 {% endhighlight %}

 I will describe how Gulp works and how we can use it in our project in a minute.
-For now, let's just install the front-end dependencies.
+For now, lets just install the front-end dependencies.
 Let's make them use fixed versions, so when we update our project, nothing gets broken.
 To make our development quick, we'll be using *Twitter Bootstrap* and manage all fron-end dependencies with *Bower*.
 Bower will fill out the `bower.json`, a file, telling Bower